WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 ## A variable to display the partially guessed word

-As the player makes guesses for letters which might be in the mystery word we want the computer to display the mystery word as a mixture of underscores for letters which haven't been guessed yet, and letters which have been correctly guessed.
+As the player makes guesses for letters which might be in the mystery word we want the computer to display the mystery word as a mixture of underscores (for letters which haven't been guessed yet), and the letters which have been correctly guessed in their right places.

 We will make a variable to hold this mixture of letters and underscores.
 I've called my variable ```word_with_guesses```.
 (You are free to choose a different name.)